24-Year-Old Outfielder – Free Agent

 Courtney Hawkins Contract Information:

-Signed with the White Sox in June of 2012.
+Signed a contract with the White Sox in June of 2012.
 Released by the White Sox in April of 2018.

 To instantly reveal our fantasy analysis of every player – including Courtney Hawkins – simply subscribe now.